-Amy L. Koltnow, a Shareholder, focuses her practice on business, contract and insurance disputes, as well as real estate, trust and probate litigation.
+Amy L. Koltnow, a Shareholder, focuses her practice on business, contract and insurance disputes, real estate, trust and probate litigation.
 From trial through appeals, she has represented individuals and companies in federal and state courts, as well as in arbitration and administrative forums.

 With first-chair jury trial experience in both federal and state trial courts, from pre-suit through final judgment and related appeals, she also has represented clients in administrative proceedings before state and county regulatory boards, administrative law judges, and in arbitration forums.

-A member of the Florida Bar, she was recently accepted into the Claims and Litigation Management Alliance—a national, invitation-only organization committed to furthering high standards of litigation and claims management in pursuit of client defense.
+She is a member of the Claims and Litigation Management Alliance—a national, invitation-only organization committed to furthering high standards of litigation and claims management in pursuit of client defense.
 Ms. Koltnow is certified by the Florida Division of Insurance Agent and Agency Services as a Continuing Education Instructor in Adjuster Law and Policy.

 Formerly an attorney for the U.S. Small Business Administration’s Disaster Assistance Division, she also served five years as an Assistant State Attorney for the State Attorney’s office in Miami-Dade County, Florida, where she was appointed by then-State Attorney Janet Reno.